daine/digital-canada-ca-website/content/en/blog/posts/working-in-the-open-with-a-sense-of-humility-and-community.md

 <p>It might not be easy and can even be scary the first time.
 But with a good dose of humility and a bit of courage, you too can create or join an amazing community.
-If you need a little help getting started, reach out to us (<a href="mailto:cds-snc@tbs-sct.gc.ca">by email</a>)!</p>
+If you need a little help getting started, reach out to us (<a href="mailto:cds-snc@servicecanada.gc.ca">by email</a>)!</p>